by ProcureDeskLast Updated : Apr-21-2020

 If the material is a significant portion of the project procurement spend, then the 10% markup can add to a significant portion of your project profit margins.

-The challenge though is ensuring that you always billing the right cost to your customer.
+The challenge though is ensuring that you always bill the right cost to your customer.

-Since most companies have multiple systems for a quote, purchase orders, and customer billing, the process is error-prone.
+Since most companies have multiple systems for a quotes, purchase orders, and customer billing, the process is error-prone.

 To ensure that you can accurately bill your customers you should look at an integrated Quote to cash cycle.